Why is my circuit breaker buzzing noise

 Electrical

-The answer to 'why is my circuit breaker buzzing noise' is that a buzzing sound from a circuit breaker is often a sign of an electrical issue that needs to be addressed.
-This can be caused by a loose connection, a problem with the breaker itself, or an overloaded circuit.
+The answer to 'why is my circuit breaker buzzing noise' is that a buzzing circuit breaker is usually a sign of an electrical problem.
+The buzzing noise typically indicates that there is an issue with the circuit breaker itself, or with the electrical load it is trying to manage.
+This could be caused by a variety of factors, such as an overloaded circuit, a short circuit, or a problem with the circuit breaker's internal components.

 Step-by-Step Guide